Choosing a Wedding Date

-What’s typically the first question you’re asked after telling someone you’re engaged – “When’s the wedding?” right?!
+What’s typically the first question you’re asked after telling someone you’re engaged - “When’s the wedding?” right?!
 Choosing a wedding date is typically one of the top to-do’s after you’ve officially announced the engagement, and it can oftentimes be one of the hardest decisions to make.
 There are multiple factors involved in picking a wedding date that will help you build a foundation for your perfect day!
-With some shared insight from your Denver wedding planner Blue Linden, we hope you and your future spouse easily fly through this process!
+With some shared insight from your Denver wedding and event planner Partytopia, we hope you and your future spouse easily fly through this process!

 Maybe it’s your dating anniversary or the anniversary for one (or both!) of your parents.
 Perhaps you really, really like Thanksgiving, or Valentine’s Day holds special meaning to you both.
 In any case, there’s a very special date that both of you immediately agree needs to be embossed on invitations for all of time.
 Choosing a wedding date based on some specific moment in time is a very popular (and probably easiest) option.
 Recognize that choosing some holidays (especially Christmas and Valentine’s Day) means competing with holiday parties, inflated airfare, fully booked vendors/venues, and celebrating families (unless yours is already in town, which might make it a perfect opportunity).
 All of this may decrease your attendance and increase your cost.